thekevinscott/thekevinscott/content/articles/2020/super-resolution-with-javascript/index.md

 ## Pull your weight, fine neurons

 Performance is key for browser-based applications.
 Skinnier models perform better.

-There's two ways you can improve performance.
+There's two ways we can improve performance in Javascript.

 First, we can **quantize** our model.
 [Quantizing a model means reducing the precision of the model's weights](https://github.com/tensorflow/tfjs-examples/tree/master/quantization).
 This can potentially lead to lower accuracy, but can reduce model size significantly (and has the side benefit of making the model more compressible over gzip).